 According to this articles from AFI, a number of different people were considered for this film, including Barbara Stanwyck and Lillian Bond as Gilda, David Manners as Carl, and Boris Karloff, with Michael Curtiz originally slated to direct.
 This would have been the time period in which Ten Cents a Dance and Night Nurse were released, so perhaps it was better for Stanwyck not to have been given the role of yet another woman with an "image problem."

-We'll close with a trailer to the film.
+We'll close with Dorothy's arrival in hell.
 I'd also like to recommend reviews from two of my fellow bloggers at Immortal Ephemera and Pre-code.com.
 Both have spoilers, but are excellent analyses of this difficult film.
 Next time, we'll discuss a comedy with another of our favorite actresses, Olivia de Havilland.